wdawson/okta.github.io/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 </style>
 ```

 At this point you can stub out the Post Manager page to test your authentication flow.
-Once you confirm authentication works, you'll start to build out the API calls and components required to perform CRUD operations on our Posts model.
+Once you confirm authentication works, you'll start to build out the API calls and components required to perform CRUD operations on your Posts model.

 Create a new file `./src/components/PostsManager.vue` and paste the following code: